BL4Z3-CSGO/anonQuora/README.md

 > go to https://raw.githubusercontent.com/BL4Z3-CSGO/anonQuora/master/user.js , hit ctrl + s and press save

-> click the tampermonkey icon, press "Dashboard", go to the tab "Utilities" and next to file and import, press the "Browse" button
+> click the tampermonkey icon, press "Dashboard", go to the tab "Utilities"

-> now go ahead and look for the file you just downloaded (probably in downloads), and press "Open"
+> go to "Install from URL" and paste this: `https://raw.githubusercontent.com/BL4Z3-CSGO/anonQuora/master/user.js`

 > press the big "Install" button

+> press the secind big "Install" button

 congrats, you now dont have to put up with quora's login bullshit anymore